cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     - "template1"
 ```

-The above example will produce the following metrics (provided the databases exist):
+This example produces the following metrics, provided the databases exist:

 ```text
 cnpg_some_query_rows{datname="albert"} 2